samh1029/copypastaBot/README.md

 Pasta-Chan

-(This is really bad please no judging)
+This is really bad please no judging

+I AM CURRENTLY UPGRADING TO CSV FROM CUSTOM FILE

 Install requirements using pip3 install -r requirements.txt